Elevate Your Wellbeing With Exquisite Care

 Plantar Fasciitis

 Plantar fasciitis is a foot condition that causes pain and discomfort in the heel or arch of the foot.
-The condition is typically caused by overuse or incorrect stretching of the plantar fascia, a robust band of ligamentous tissue that runs along the foot's bottom.
-The condition is more prevalent in people who are overweight, have flat feet or high arches, stand for long periods, or engage in activities that put a lot of pressure on their feet.
-Common treatments for plantar fasciitis include rest, ice, stretching exercises, orthotics, and anti-inflammatory medications.
+It is typically caused by overuse or improper stretching of the plantar fascia, a strong band of ligamentous tissue that runs along the bottom of the foot.
+This condition is more common in individuals who are overweight, have flat feet or high arches, stand for long periods, or participate in activities that place excessive pressure on their feet.
+Common treatments for plantar fasciitis include rest, ice, assisted stretching, targeted stretching exercises, orthotics, and anti-inflammatory medications.

 -